Cool stuff, candid thoughts and meager ramblings from our Founder. We hope you find something here that makes your chasm leap a little easier.

 "Experience has taught me that accepting a job offer is not a permanent decision.
 If you choose to take the job and you are unhappy, you are free to leave and find another.
 If you take the job and realize you love it, no harm done.
 Enjoy yourself."

 "Keep in mind that interviewers (typically just the hiring managers) are rarely experts at interviewing.
 Their expertise lies in finance or marketing or development or engineering... some profession that isn't 'assessing candidates through conversation.'
-When you have an awkward interview, you may have been sensing their own discomfort with the process.
+When you have an awkward interview, you may have been sensing the interviewer's own discomfort with the process.
 As the candidate, it's part of your role to put the interviewer at ease with your casual charm and excellent credentials."